Here comes consumer confidence...

-The University of Michigan’s reading for the consumer sentiment index will be out at 10 a.m.
+The latest consumer confidence reading from the University of Michigan will be out at 10:00 a.m.
 ET.

-Economists expect that the final index rose slightly to 90.2 in July, according to the Bloomberg consensus.
+Economists forecast that the headline consumer sentiment index will come in at 90.0.

-The preliminary results for July’s consumer sentiment came in at 89.5, below expectations of 93.5.
+That would be a very slight uptick from last month’s reading of 89.7.

 Refresh this page for updates at 10 a.m.
 ET.